If you're eligible, you could qualify for the Government co-contribution of up to the maximum of $500 for this financial year.

 - 10% or more of your total income must come from employment-related activities, carrying on a business, or a combination of both;

-- lodge your income tax return for the financial year.
-You’ll need to complete the ‘Adjustment - A3 government super contribution’ section;
+- lodge your income tax return for the financial year, completing the relevant section;

 - be under 71 years of age at the end of the financial year;